 Anti-virus software does not guarantee that your computer will not become infected, but it will limit infections.
 If you do not have anti-virus software please consider one of the following free options.

-If you are looking for free anti-virus software to install the Help Desk suggests using Microsoft Security Essentials.
-It is a free product offered by Microsoft that works extremely well with Windows computers.
+If you are looking for free anti-virus software to install the Help Desk suggests using Malwarebytes.
+It is a free product that works extremely well.

 Avoid Spyware & Malware